"I don't come to work for the money."

 This is why it is essential to think before jumping to a decision.
 Is the offer too low?
 Take the whole benefits package into account.
 Then you can decline the job offer .

 How do you negotiate salary after receiving a job offer?
 As mentioned above, it is perfectly acceptable to negotiate your salary and benefits after receiving a written job offer.
 They can change it!
 It is normal to reach an informal agreement on compensation arrangements before a formal offer, but some companies may do it the other way around.
 This should not stop you from negotiating.
+You can mention that your circumstances may have changed regarding other job offers - if you have not signed on the dotted line, all is still up for grabs.

 How to Negotiate Your Salary for your Current Role